kerron/misc/thailand.md

 Ha!
 This place.
 If you want some advice I will recommend you offline.

-I recommend spending time south and exploring the island instead though, as you will feel short-changed if you only spend a day in Bangkok
+I recommend spending time south and exploring the island instead though, as you will feel short-changed if you only spend a day in Bangkok.